A Geometric Approach to the Yang-Mills Mass Gap: Proof of the main theorem

-Assuming the existence of the $S[A]$ functional and the rapid decay of $e^{-2S[A]/\hbar}$ at infinity, we may neglect the boundary terms while integrating over the reduced configuration space $\mathcal{A}/\widehat{\mathcal{G}}$.
-In field theories, one would expect the existence of a continuous spectrum and in the current case the spectrum would have a finite gap the bottom.
-The first excited state is orthogonal to the ground state formally satisfying
+where note that $\widehat{H}-E^{0}_{\chi}$ can be written in terms of the renormalized operator $\widehat{\widehat{H}}_{\chi}$ in \ref{eq:renormalization}.
+Now assuming the existence of the $S[A]$ functional and the rapid decay of $e^{-2S[A]/\hbar}$ at infinity, I may neglect the boundary terms while integrating over the reduced configuration space $\mathcal{A}/\widehat{\mathcal{G}}$ (remark \ref{integration}).
+In field theories, one would expect the existence of a continuous spectrum and in the current case, the spectrum would have a finite gap at the bottom.
+The excited states are not eigenstates of the Hamiltonian.
+Strictly speaking, in the case of continuous spectra, one needs to construct wave packets for excited states that are not eigenstates of the Hamiltonian since the eigenstates are not normalizable (think of a free particle in ordinary quantum mechanics).
+We denote the first excited state by $\varphi_{\epsilon}e^{-S[A]/\hbar}$, where the appearance of $\epsilon$ is clear from the following definitions.
+The first excited state is orthogonal to the ground state and it satisfies